donny-nguyen/donny-nguyen.github.io/_posts/2024-12-20-enable-macros.md

 - For Dart CLI projects, you may need to adjust the `program` field in the launch configuration to point to your main Dart file, typically `bin/main.dart`.

+- In some recent Dart SDK versions, you might see this compiling error when using macros:

+    ```
+    The part-of directive must be the only directive in a part.
+Try removing the other directives, or moving them to the library for which this is a part.
+    ```

+    You can fix it by updating your `analysis_options.yaml` file in the project root to enable `enhanced-parts` flag along with `macros`:

+    ```yaml
+    analyzer:
+      enable-experiment:
+        - macros
+        - enhanced-parts
+    ```

 By following these steps, you'll have macros enabled in your Dart CLI or Flutter project, both for analysis and at runtime when launching from VS Code.